Hinged Knee Prosthesis – The Plus in Stability

 Hinged knee prostheses or coupled knee prostheses differ fundamentally from conventional models in their design, function, and associated benefits for specific patient groups.
 While conventional knee prostheses rely primarily on the natural stability of the surrounding tissue and remaining ligaments, hinged models actively take over the stabilization of the knee joint.

-In an axially guided knee prosthesis, a specially designed joint mechanism – consisting of a central axial guidance element – ensures precise movement guidance.
-Unlike conventional prostheses, which leave a large part of the movement stability to the cruciate ligaments and collateral ligaments, integrated guidance components take over this task in axially guided models.
-This ensures a safe movement sequence, especially in patients with severely damaged or missing cruciate ligaments.
+In an axis-guided knee prosthesis, a specially designed joint mechanism – consisting of a central axis-guiding element – provides precise movement guidance.
+In contrast to conventional prostheses, which leave most of the movement stability to the cruciate and collateral ligaments, axis-guided models incorporate guiding components that take on this task.
+This ensures a safe movement sequence, especially for patients with severely damaged or missing cruciate ligaments. - Indications and Patient Groups

 In summary, hinged knee prostheses offer a significant advantage in terms of stability and function in difficult cases, while conventional prostheses remain an excellent solution for less complex interventions.
 The choice of the appropriate model depends heavily on the individual patient's situation and the requirements for stability, mobility, and quality of life.